Part 28. Annex A1 - Information sheet for trade mark applicants

 In my report I have explained some problems with your trade mark.
 You might be able to overcome these problems if you supply appropriate evidence.
 Evidence can be of:

-• HONEST CONCURRENT USE: The evidence must show that your trade mark was chosen honestly and was then used for a significant time concurrently with any conflicting trade mark.
+• HONEST CONCURRENT USE: The evidence must show that your trade mark was used honestly.
 The use must have been in Australia, before you applied to register the trade mark.
 The use must also be of your trade mark as it is in your application, without any major changes.

 • PRIOR USE: The evidence must show that your trade mark was first used before the priority date of any conflicting trade mark and was then used continuously up to at least the time you applied to register the trade mark.
 The use must have been in Australia.
 The use must also be of your trade mark as it is in your application, without any major changes.